nikakogho/PlaygroundOfTomorrow/README.md

 *A Brilliant-style learning platform for hard-tech frontiers.*

 ## Vision
-FrontierForge will host **domains → courses → modules** spanning neurotech, space tech, biotech, nanotech, robotics, and AI.
+PlaygroundOfTomorrow will host **domains → courses → modules** spanning neurotech, space tech, biotech, nanotech, robotics, and AI.
 Learners progress by completing interactive modules that unlock the next, while their achievements are stored in Firebase/Firestore.
 Creators (starting with me) will author content in MDX, embed custom React widgets, attach starter-code ZIPs, and manage prerequisites through an **admin interface** in the same repo.